The Walter Mangold Trust Fund Study Abroad (Language) Scholarships

-The amount of each Language Scholarship offered by the Trust will vary depending on:
+The amount of each scholarship offered by the Mangold Trust will vary depending on:

 - individual student need;

-- the cost of reasonable travel and daily living expenses in the destination country.
+- the cost of reasonable return travel, accommodation and daily living expenses in the destination country.

-Walter Mangold Language Scholarships may be held in conjunction with university travel grants and other scholarships, providing these awards are
+These scholarships may also be held in conjunction with any university travel grants and other scholarships, providing these awards

 All enquiries: email@example.com